 Which products support aptX HD?

-Android smartphones and tablets were some of the first products to implement aptX HD, with the LG G5 being the very first smartphone to adopt it.
+Android smartphones and tablets were some of the first products to implement aptX HD, with the LG G5 being the very first smartphone to adopt it in 2016.
 Other LG phones quickly followed – and support is now fairly common across various phones from Sony, OnePlus and Google.
-That includes the latest Sony Xperia 1 V, OnePlus 11 and Google Pixel 7 flagship handsets.
+Notable exceptions include Apple's iPhones – they don't support the aptX codec at all.

 When it comes to portable music players, Astell & Kern is the most prominent supporter of aptX HD alongside Sony's Walkman.
-For example, the Award-winning Astell & Kern A&norma SR25 MKII, its newer successor, the A&norma SR35, and A&futura SE200 players are compatible with the codec.
-As is the Sony Walkman NW-A306.
+For example, the Award-winning Astell & Kern A&norma SR25 MKII, its newer successor, the A&norma SR35, and A&futura SE200 players are compatible with the codec, as is the Sony Walkman NW-A306.

-Want to add aptX HD to your existing setup?
+Want to add aptX HD to your existing set-up?
 Check out the iFi Zen Blue or cheaper Zen Air Bluetooth receivers, which can easily add offline streaming to your system.

 We could go on, but we will leave you to scour the specification sheets of the product(s) you are interested in (or browse the full list of 300+ products that support aptX HD here).
 The point is, aptX HD is something to look out for.